 - Change the frequency range then repeat steps 6 to 9 until the required set points are reached.

 - Complete your MDS record

-- End of verification
+- End of calibration

 How to Perform Tachometer Verification?

 What we need during tachometer verification is the specification of the tachometer or the user tolerance.
 This is our basis to decide whether the tachometer will pass or fail the verification.

 as per specification, the Amprobe Tach 20 tachometer has an accuracy = 0.02% of reading.